Henry Enthoven

-Henry Enthoven is a former rugby union international who represented England in 1878.
+Henry Enthoven was a rugby union international who represented England in 1878.

 Early life

 Henry Enthoven was born on 16 March 1855 in Liverpool.

 Rugby union career

 Enthoven made his international debut and only appearance for England on 11 March 1878 in the match against Ireland match at Lansdowne Road.

 In the only match he played for his national side he was on the winning side.